-CORE REQUIREMENTS OTHER REQUIREMENTS Subject Area Current Specific Credit Requirements Subject Area Current Specific Credit Requirements English 4 credits, including: • 1 credit in English 9 Fine Arts 1 credit See course list on page 6.
-1 credit in English 10 1 credit in English 11 1 credit in English 12 Physical Education 1/2 credit, including: Lifetime Fitness Mathematics 3 credits and 4 years of participation, including: 1 credit in Algebra I 1 credit in Geometry Health 1/2 credit, including: Health Education or Current Health Issues 3 credits including: 3 credits including: • 1 credit in Biology Technology Education 1 credit See course list on page 7. • 1 credit in Blology • 2 additional credits including laboratory experience, in any or all of the following areas: " Earth Science " Environmental Science " Life Science " Physical Science Program Choice 2 credits in World Language OR 2 credits in American Sign Language OR 2 credits in an approved Advanced Technology Program (see Program Choices on page 7) OR 4 or 5 credits in a Career Academy Social Studies 3 credits, including: 1 credit in U.S. History 1 credit in Local, State and National Government 1 credit in World History (State-approved Career and Technology Education Completer Program) Electives 1-3 credits to include courses beyond requirements.
+CORE REQUIREMENTS OTHER REQUIREMENTS Subject Area Current Specific Credit Requirements Subject Area Current Specific Credit Requirements 4 credits, including: • 1 credit in English 9 Fine Arts 1 credit See course list on page 6.
+English 1 credit in English 10 1 credit in English 11 1 credit in English 12 Physical Education 1/2 credit Lifetime Fitness Mathematics 3 credits and 4 years of participation, including: 1 credit in Algebra I 1 credit in Geometry 1 credit beyond Geometry Health 1/2 credit Health Education 3 credits in laboratory-based science that are aligned to the Maryland Science 1 credit See course list on page 7.
+Science Standards and the Maryland Integrated Science Assessment (MISA).
+Students may follow a variety of possible course sequences, but a student's course sequence must offer a breadth of experiences that include the following science disciplines (See page 117): • Earth Space Science • Life Science • Physical Science (Chemistry and Physics) Program Choice 2 credits in World Language OR 2 credits in an approved Advanced Technology Program (see Program Choices on page 7) OR 4 or 5 credits in a Career Academy (State-approved Career and Technical Education Completer Program) Social Studies 3 credits, including: 1 credit in U.S. History 1 credit in Local, State and National Government 1 credit in World History Electives 1-3 credits to include courses beyond requirements.

-In 2009, the University System of Maryland Board of Regents approved an academic policy that requires incoming freshman undergraduates to have completed four years of high school math.
+\ In 2009, the University System of Maryland Board of Regents approved an academic policy that requires incoming freshman undergraduates to have completed four years of high school math.
 Accordingly, HCPSS students shall enroll in a mathematics course in each year of high school that the student attends in the HCPSS, up to a maximum of 4 years of attendance, unless in the 5th or 6th year a mathematics course is still needed to meet a graduation requirement.
-Three years of mathematics will consist of one credit of Algebra I, one credit of Geometry, and one or more credits in courses such Algebra II and subsequent mathematics courses that utilize algebra in a substantive way, so that the student does not lose the algebraic and numerical skills achieved in earlier courses.
+Three years of mathematics will consist of one credit of Algebra I, one credit of Geometry, and one or more credits in courses such as Algebra II and subsequent mathematics courses that utilize algebra in a substantive way, so that the student does not lose the algebraic and numerical skills achieved in earlier courses.